nathaniel-may/BufferedZipper/README.md

 // Nothing is ever evicted from the buffer val noLimit = BufferedZipper[Id, Int](input, Unlimited)

-// The buffer will keep up to 10 items and the focus in memory val tenItems = BufferedZipper[Id, Int](input, SizeLimit(10))
+// The buffer will keep up to 10 elements and the focus in memory val tenItems = BufferedZipper[Id, Int](input, SizeLimit(10))

-// `ByteLimit` requires the JVM runtime flat `javaagent` to be set to the `jamm` jar.
+// `ByteLimit` requires the JVM runtime flag `javaagent` to be set to the `jamm` jar.
 Throws an exception if not enabled.
 // the cumulative size of the elements in the buffer, excluding the focus, will never exceed 10k val tenKb = BufferedZipper[Id, Int](input, BytesLimit(10240))
 ```